Override new job cluster settings in Databricks asset bundles

 When you run databricks bundle validate

-for this example, the resulting graph is (ellipses indicate omitted content, for brevity):
+for this example, the resulting graph is as follows (ellipses indicate omitted content, for brevity):

 {